17 Types of Wood All DIYers Should Know

-The red maple tree is the most common tree species in the United States, but the majority of maple wood comes from the less popular rock or sugar maple.
-The trees reach heights of 115 feet, but can have equally as vast canopies.
+Red maples are among the most common types of hardwood trees in the United States, but the majority of maple wood comes from the less popular rock or sugar maple.
+The trees reach heights of 115 feet and can have equally as vast canopies.

-The hardwood that a rock maple produces is very dense and tough, with a wonderful lightly-colored appearance that varies between white, yellow, and a rich golden color.
-The grain is relatively tight and straight, and tends to show in light brown bands.
+The hardwood that a rock maple produces is very dense and tough, with a wonderful lightly colored appearance that varies between white, yellow, and a rich golden hue.
+The grain is relatively tight and straight, and it tends to show in light brown bands.
 There also is curly maple, which has interesting wavy grain patterns.
 Both grain types produce a smooth, fine texture that finishes very nicely.

 Best For: Maple is a popular choice for flooring, veneers, paper, musical instruments, butcher blocks, workbenches, and baseball bats (as well as other turned items).

-Oak trees, whether they are the red or white variant, are commonly found trees in the United States and produce two of the most popular hardwoods available.
+Oak trees, whether they are the red or white variant, are common trees in the United States and produce two of the most popular types of hardwood available.
 Oak trees can grow up to 85 feet tall, and they drop floods of acorns every fall.

-Best For: Oak’s durability and bendability make it an excellent choice for boatbuilding and wine or whiskey barrels.
+Best For: Oak’s durability and pliability make it an excellent choice for boatbuilding and wine or whiskey barrels.
 Oak also is commonly used for flooring, furniture, millwork, and cabinetry.
 In fact, it’s one of the most common types of wood for cabinets.
 If you can bear to part with it, it’s also great for the fireplace.

 Poplar wood comes from a variety of poplar trees, some of which can reach towering heights of up to 160 feet.
 These trees are widely spread across the eastern United States, and they produce a hardwood beloved by DIYers and amateur woodworkers for its utility.

-Poplar is a lightly-colored hardwood, varying between a cream color and yellowish-brown.
-It also has streaks of gray or green, but they tend to darken over time.
+Poplar is a light-colored hardwood that ranges from a cream color to yellowish brown.
+It also has streaks of gray or green, which tend to darken over time.
 Poplar grain is straight and uniform, and as a softer hardwood, it takes very well to machining with hand or power tools.
-It does tend to leave fuzzy edges, however, so extremely fine grain sandpaper might be necessary for achieving a smooth finish.
+It does tend to leave fuzzy edges, however, so extremely fine-grain sandpaper might be necessary for achieving a smooth finish.
 It’s not a particularly handsome wood, but it takes paint incredibly well.

 When it comes to blending durability and good looks, teak is one of the top choices in the hardwood market.
 This wood comes from the teak tree, which is native to southern Asia but also grows on farms in Latin America, Africa, and other tropical regions.

-Teak is a generally straight-grained wood with a coarse and uneven texture.
-The wood consists of natural oils, which cause it to be very rot- and insect-resistant.
+Teak is a generally straight-grain wood with a coarse and uneven texture.
+Natural oils in teak wood cause it to be very rot- and insect-resistant.
 Despite those oils, teak is easy to work with, both gluing and finishing nicely.
 In many ways, teak and mahogany are very similar, but teak is unmistakably brown, while mahogany often has a red hue.

-Best For: Teak’s most common use is the boating industry, but it also is used as furniture, carvings, and other small wood projects.
+Best For: Teak’s most common use is in the boating industry, but it also is used for furniture, carvings, and other small wood projects.

-Another popular hardwood, walnut lumber, comes from the black walnut tree, which is common across the eastern United States.
+Another popular hardwood, walnut, comes from the black walnut tree, which is common across the eastern United States.
 These trees grow to be up to 120 feet tall and produce a wonderfully rich, chocolatey wood sought after by woodworking enthusiasts.

-Walnut hardwood tends to be straight-grained, but it is nearly as likely to feature some waves and irregularities.
+Walnut hardwood tends to be straight grained, but it is nearly as likely to feature some waves and irregularities.
 To the touch, it has a medium-smooth texture.
 The wood varies from pale brown to a deep chocolate color.
-Walnut is extremely rot-resistant, but not insect-resistant.
+Walnut is extremely rot-resistant, but it is not insect-resistant.
 It is dimensionally stable, shrinking and warping very little as it dries.

 Best For: Walnut’s common uses include medium- to high-end furniture, gunstocks, turned items, and cabinetry.

-As you might’ve guessed, pressure-treated lumber does not come from a tree of the same name.
-It generally comes from southern yellow pine and douglas fir, both of which are good choices given their natural rot and insect resistance.
+As you might have guessed, pressure-treated lumber does not come from a tree of the same name.
+It generally comes from southern yellow pine and Douglas fir, both of which are good choices given their natural rot and insect resistance.

-When the mills cut the lumber to dimensional sizes, the boards are impregnated via pressure with water-borne chemicals.
+To create pressure-treated wood, when mills cut the lumber to dimensional sizes, the boards are impregnated via pressure with water-borne chemicals.
 These chemicals, or treatments, are designed to help the wood last longer and resist rot and insects for as long as possible.
-Also, quality pressure-treated lumber used in a project and maintained with sealer every few years can last up to 40 years.
+High-quality pressure-treated lumber used in a project and maintained with sealer every few years can last up to 40 years.
 Generally speaking, pressure-treated lumber is very heavy, as it often hits home store shelves while still soaked with the treatment.

-Best For: Pressure-treated lumber is excellent for ground contact projects, sill plates between concrete and standard framing lumber, fences, decks, and other outdoor projects where moisture could become an issue.
+Best For: Pressure-treated lumber is excellent for ground-contact projects, sill plates between concrete and standard framing lumber, fences, decks, and other outdoor projects where moisture is an issue.

-The FSC certifies lumber production in a variety of species, including softwoods and hardwoods.
-The price might be a little higher than standard lumber, but FSC Certification can be a must for those looking for wood with the most responsible lumber production.
+The FSC certifies lumber production in a variety of species, including both softwoods and hardwoods.
+The price of FSC-certified lumber may be a little higher than that of standard lumber, but FSC Certification can be a must for those looking for responsibly produced wood.

-Best For: FSC-certified lumber use is based on the type of wood, not the FSC certification.
-Hardwood and softwood that is FSC certified can be used for flooring, cabinetry, framing, and nearly every other use, depending on the specific species of wood.
+Best For: The best uses for FSC-certified lumber are based on the type of wood, not the FSC certification.
+FSC-certified hardwood and softwood can be used for flooring, cabinetry, framing, and nearly every other use, depending on the specific species of wood.